 Response: We work hard to get it

-Of course, that’s not the full picture.
-Because that piece of paper can allow us to get things that we want, and need, it takes on significance.
-A lot of significance.
-So much significance that we can’t live without it.
+The day we’re born, the piece of paper that people call ‘money’ means nothing to us – it’s a neutral stimulus.
+But because that piece of paper can allow us to get things that we want, and need, it takes on significance.
 We need it to buy basic goods, such as food and water.

 From a classical conditioning perspective, the piece of paper is the conditioned stimulus.
 Because it has been associated with the necessities of life, food and water, it has value.